 Suunto Spartan Trainer is a lowest cost decent triathlon watch.

 Apple iWatch is now the most populate smart watch.
-It has great integration between the iPhone and the the iWatch, but the combination of it’s poor battery life, touchscreen interface that doesn’t respond to sweaty fingers, and the so/so accuracy recording high excursion exercise stopped me from using an iWatch I won in a raffle.
+It has great integration between the iPhone and the the iWatch, but the combination of it’s poor battery life, touchscreen interface that doesn’t respond to sweaty fingers, and the so/so accuracy recording high excursion exercise stopped me from using an iWatch version 2 I won in a raffle.
+The Version 4 has a battery which can last up to 2 days and more accurate heart rate sensor.
+A downside compared to most sports watches is that the heart rate and GPS data is often not properly recorded for the first 1-2 minutes.

 I generally don’t recommend Fitbit unless people want basic activity tracking and have friends already in the Fitbit eco-systems.
 Years ago I started with Fitbit, but I was disappointed using any of the models for more than basic activity tracking.
 I think Garmin is superior at every price point.